CloudLiteMC/RandomCommandChance/README.md

-# RandomCommandChance
+# Welcome to my simple plugin!

-Ability to run commands on a percentage base chance
+*Have you ever wanted